romainsacchi/carculator/README.md

 See [carculator_online](http://carculator.psi.ch).

+## Dependencies

+Dependencies are listed in `requirements.txt`.

 ## Installation from conda

     conda install -c conda-forge -c pascallesage -c cmutel -c romainsacchi/label/nightly carculator-dev

+will install the package in development mode and the required dependencies.

 ## Installation from GitHub